ZelaAI/thought-tokens/infra/README.md

 # Running Infra
-This just contains some helpful scripts to run instances on [RunPod](https://runpod.io).
+This directory contains a collection of useful scripts designed to help with running instances on [RunPod](https://runpod.io).

-Not intended to be super reusable, but feel free to use.
-Connects to a spot instance on RunPod, sets up this repository, and runs a python script.
+While not primarily designed for reuse, feel free to adapt the scripts to your needs.
+The main functionality involves connecting to a spot instance on RunPod, setting up this repository, and executing a Python script.

 ## Setup

-Expects a `runpod.ignore.txt` file within this directory with the following format:
+For this to work, a `runpod.ignore.txt` file is required in this directory, adhering to the following format:

 ```
 <RUNPOD_API_KEY>